EltonFaust/cordova-plugin-multi-player/README.md

     console.log('SUCCESS navigator.RADIO.initialize');
     if (s == 'STARTED') {
       // the reproduction was successfully started
-    } else if (s == 'STOPPED-FROM-NOTIFICATION') {
-      // the reproduction was stopped from the notification } else if (s == 'STOPPED') {
+    } else if (s == 'STOPPED') {
       // the reproduction was stopped other than the notification }